Weird Ear Records

 Ian Battenfield Headley is a NYC-based composer.
 His music has been described as, exploring the, ”Beautiful dichotomies

-between organic recordings and processed sounds that imitate each other.”
-(Weird Ear Records), and “...strikingly visceral, three-dimensional...”
+between organic recordings and processed sounds,” (Weird Ear Records), and “...strikingly visceral, three-dimensional...”
 (New Music Box)....more